 More Postgraduate / Research Degree Prizes

-The 2019 application period is open from the 8th February 2019 to the 8th of March 2019.
+The 2020 application period is open from the 9 February 2020 to the 9 March 2020.
 To apply, complete the Postgraduate Prizes Application Form (PDF 323KB).

 Andrew Inglis Clark has been described as the 'true architect of the Australian Constitution'.
 He was a distinguished lawyer, the Attorney-General of Tasmania, a parliamentarian, a member of the various conventions which created the federal constitution and the Vice-Chancellor of the University of Tasmania.